alexandreiabattles/content-ops-starter/content/pages/careers.md

       - type: FeaturedItem
         title: ALEXANDREIA - EGYPT
         subtitle: EAGLES ARMY
-        text: >+
-          Available in a range of colors and patterns, we make it easy to pick the perfect look for you.

-          Our faux fur is incredibly soft, plush and oh-so inviting.
-It's like the real deal (but better)!
+        text: "ROYAL ARMY OF ALEXANDREIA  EGYPT\n\nOur faux fur is incredibly soft, plush and oh-so inviting.
+It's like the real deal (but better)!\n\n**STATE OF YOUR CITIES :**\n\n100% HP\n\noh Egypt... the streets seem to be safe..., the villagers promulgate that the gods are blessing your country, Egypt\_ \_ The Magnificent Horus is pleasing because of their honors warriors in battles! - First day of War\n"
         image:
           type: ImageBlock
           url: /images/LOGO EAGLES 2.png